 Climatepedia

-Comprehensive Climate Dictionary - A detailed reference guide providing definitions for important climate-related terms
+Comprehensive Climate Dictionary - Detailed definitions of important climate-related terms from trusted sources including IPCC, UNFCCC, and WMO

 Abrupt Climate Change